 Trader Joe’s has treated and paid their employees well in order to inspire employee loyalty and thus high job performance, translating into great customer service.
 There is a difference between good customer service and customer service with the wow factor.

 Good customer service is basic good manners, but you can almost see the wheels turning in their heads as to what they have to do next or how to handle a situation.

 Interested in Six Sigma Green Belt Online Training

 The customer service with the wow factor is the kind that the customer feels that they are talking to a good friend, who just happens to work at Trader Joe’s.

 As you walk through the aisles, you see signs that inspire an ambiance that says cozy, tasty and fun — despite the fact that Trader Joe’s is really a large chain of neighborhood stores.

 The secret sauce to Trader Joe’s long-time success is the Kaizen mindset — continuous small improvements every single day.
 This is driven and instilled from the time an employee is hired.

 Managers also utilize employee and customer suggestions for continuous improvement and increasing the “wow” shopping experience.

-In a time where large supermarket chains are having to cut hours and lay off employees, Trader Joe’s is thriving, thanks to great core values, which includes the Kaizen mindset!
+In a time where large supermarket chains are having to cut hours and lay off employees, Trader Joe’s is thriving, thanks to great core values, which include the Kaizen mindset!